North American Leadership Summit 2020

 The design aims to make new connections between indigenous leadership, youth, the Divine Feminine, ethnic luminaries, and leading-edge knowledge carriers.
 Building on the efforts of preliminary working groups, the Summit will blend these gifts and experiences to forge meaningful and lasting connections.
 We will then deploy those strengths to change public policy and private action in all regions.

-The program, to which we hope you will contribute, assembles astounding presenters, launches local simulcasts, and offers a flood of fresh inspiration in a transcendent setting of uplifting beauty and excellent food.
-We’ll send you home energized, renewed, and empowered.
+The program, to which we hope you will contribute offers a flood of fresh inspiration and should leave you energized, renewed, and empowered.
 Our Working Groups have assembled top notch presentations and interactive workshops for your participation.

 Downstream of the Summit, there are landscapes to repair and communities to heal.
 The climate crisis will spare no one; a decade of action demands our attention.
 We must expand our outreach and impact, garner support, and show the power of our ideas, values, and knowledge.
 Your voice, hands, and heart are all needed.
 If we are successful, permaculture will become a household word through simple, effective, and regenerative strategies demonstrated across North America.
 Please join us now!

-To support our scholarship fund to bring youth, indigenous leaders, and knowledgeable practitioners from low-income regions of the Caribbean and Meso-America to the Summit, please encourage friends and colleagues to donate to our GoFundMe campaign.
+To support our scholarship fund to support youth, indigenous leaders, and knowledgeable low-income practitioners, please encourage friends and colleagues to donate to our GoFundMe campaign.

 The North American Leadership Summit is a project of PINA, the Permaculture Institute of North America, and will bring together up to 200 leading practitioners in fields related to regeneration of land, communities, and climate.
 Following your registration through PINA, you will be sent information to access the Summit platform.